The 10 Best Free Dating Apps of 2023

 Tinder’s free version allows you to swipe through profiles looking for your potential match.
 The downside is that you’re given limited information about the profiles.
 For the profiles you like, select a heart icon, X or swipe to the right.
 For ones that don’t appeal to you, swipe to the left and continue.
 Whenever you like a person who likes you back, you’ll receive a notification and you can message each other for a potential date.

 Bumble also has two other cool functionalities — you can choose to take a break from the dating side and network with others.
-Or you can select Bumble BFF to find same-sex friendships near you.
+Or you can select Bumble BFF or Bumble Bizz to find same-sex friendships or a business mentor near you.

 6. Plenty of Fish

 As the name suggests, Plenty of Fish is a pool of over three million dating profiles.
 What makes it unique is you can search for members based on traits or preferences of your choice.
-While it’s free to use, it also has a premium, better-customized version.
+While it’s free to use, it also has two premium versions with extra features like unlimited likes, read receipts, extra profile images and an ad-free experience.

 Perhaps the biggest downside of the free version is the many ads.
 However, you can send and receive messages.
-The paid version eliminates ads and has better filters for easy matching.
+In addition to eliminating ads, the paid versions have better filters for easy matching.
 For instance, you can filter your matches based on your level of education and income.

-Match.com is one of the oldest online dating websites, being around for more than 20 years.
+Match.com is one of the oldest online dating websites, having been around for more than 25 years.
 The company claims it’s the pioneer of online dating, established in 1995.
 Match allows a more detailed view into others — you can upload up to 26 photos for your profile.

-While its app is not an all-free service, it has a three-day offer when you sign up.
+While its app is not an all-free service, it has a trial offer when you sign up.
 During this period, you can search profiles and contact people you want.
-Once this period expires, you’ll have to upgrade to premium.
+Once this period expires, you’ll have to upgrade.
 There are different packages, ranging from one month to 12.

 9. The League